-Figure 5 : target presented on the far-right with clutter presented both near and far.
+Figure 5 : target presented on the far-right with clutter objects presented both near and far.

-That means that every odd block will be without clutter and every even will be with clutter.
-Overall, we will conduct 256 trials divided to 8 blocks that is 32 trials per block covering all options.
+Non-clutter and clutter scenarios will appear in alternating blocks of the task.
+Overall, we will conduct 8 blocks with 32 trials per block and a total of 256 trials.

 Apparatus/Materials

 The VR environment was created using the Unity (version 2021.3.15f1) engine and was displayed through an HTC vive eyes pro headset.
 Eye movements were tracked using the same headset, which allows for precise measurement of fixation duration, saccade amplitude, and blink rate.
-A remote clicker that comes as part of the HTC vive system was used to record participants' responses to object detection tasks.
-Additional plugins used like SteamVR (version 2.7.4) and SRanipal (version 1.3.2.0) that are crucial for collecting eye movement.
-UXF (Unity Experiment Framework) [12] an open source unity plugin that assist in developing the experiment by managing the experiment protocol and for data collection.
-Data was collected in the format of CSV in bids format, response times were logged each time a participant detected and clicked on an object or didn’t and marked as miss.
-Where Eye-tracking data, including fixation duration, saccade amplitude, and gaze direction was collected to separated CSV file that linked to the main session CSV file (Fig 4)
+A remote clicker as part of the HTC vive system was used to record participants' responses in the object detection task.
+Additional plugins that were used include SteamVR (version 2.7.4) and SRanipal (version 1.3.2.0), both crucial for collecting eye movement.
+A UXF (Unity Experiment Framework) [12] open source unity plugin was used to assist in developing the experiment by managing the experiment protocol and for data collection.
+Data was collected in the format of CSV in BIDS format. response times were logged each time a participant detected and clicked on an object.
+Misses were also marked.
+Eye-tracking data, including fixation duration, saccade amplitude, and gaze direction were collected and logged to a separate CSV file that was linked to the main session CSV file .